ivarref/spa-monkey/network-failures.md

 > Datomic's retry is not "broken", but having no default timeout for the Postgres driver is a misconfiguration.
 It's certainly something we could address on the Datomic side, by providing a default timeout setting at configuration, but we have the expectation that users configure their storages and drivers correctly for their needs.
 This represents a conflation of timeouts and retries, the retries are fine, but the storage level timeouts are not.
 As stated, we could absolutely do better right now with Postgres timeouts, but as your blog post demonstrates this is solvable in user-space by configuring the drivers and storage with a default timeout.
 …
 At this time, Datomic does not enforce a timeout for jdbc backends as the config param is not uniform across different backends.
+…
+We would have to define "too long" which we can take a stab at, but might affect users who are relying on longer connections.
+Ultimately, we want users to address in config if they can for their needs.

 ## Cloud epilogue